-Diarrhea Self-Care and Home Remedies for Adults and Children
+List of Natural and Home Remedies for Adults and Children for Diarrhea

 - Adults should drink plenty of fluids to avoid dehydration.